-Individual refers to someone requiring care or support; it will usually mean the person orpeople supported by the learner
+Individual refers to someone requiring care or support; it will usually mean the person or people supported by the learner

 Unit aim (s) This unit is aimed at health and social care staff involved in the taking and recording of physiological measurements as part of the individual's care plan.
-Assessment requirements specified by assector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles.
 Learning outcomes 3, 4 and 5 must be assessed in a real work environment.
 Details of the relationship of the unit and relevant National Occupational Standards This unit links to CHS19.2012.

-Title: K/616/5246 Undertake agreed

-pressure area care

-Level: 2

-Credit Value: 4

-GLH: 30

-Learning Outcomes The learner will: Assessment Criteria The learner can:

-Understand the anatomy and physiology of the skin in relation topressure area care 1.1 Describe the anatomy and physiology of the skin in relation to skin breakdown and the development of pressure sores 1.2 Identify pressure sites of the body 1.3 Identify factors which might put an individual at risk of skin breakdown and pressure sores 1.4 Describe how incorrect handling and moving techniques can damage the skin 1.5 Identify a range of interventions that can reduce the risk of skin breakdown and pressure sores 1.6 Describe changes to an individual's skin condition that should be reported

-Understand good practice in relation to own role when undertaking pressure area care 2.1 Identify legislation and national guidelines affecting pressure area care 2.2 Describe agreed ways of working relating to pressure area care 2.3 Describe why team working is important in relation to providing pressure area care

-3. Be able to follow the agreed care plan 3.1 Describe why it is important to follow the agreed care plan 3.2 Ensure the agreed care plan has been checked prior to undertaking the pressure area care 3.3 Identify any concerns with the agreed care plan prior to undertaking the pressure area care
+Title: K/616/5246 Undertake agreed pressure area care Level: 2 Credit Value: 4 GLH: 30 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the anatomy and physiology of the skin in relation to pressure area care 1.1 Describe the anatomy and physiology of the skin in relation to skin breakdown and the development of pressure sores 1.2 Identify pressure sites of the body 1.3 Identify factors which might put an individual at risk of skin breakdown and pressure sores 1.4 Describe how incorrect handling and moving techniques can damage the skin 1.5 Identify a range of interventions that can reduce the risk of skin breakdown and pressure sores 1.6 Describe changes to an individual's skin condition that should be reported Understand good practice in relation to own role when undertaking pressure area care 2.1 Identify legislation and national guidelines affecting pressure area care 2.2 Describe agreed ways of working relating to pressure area care 2.3 Describe why team working is important in relation to providing pressure area care 3.
+Be able to follow the agreed care plan 3.1 Describe why it is important to follow the agreed care plan 3.2 Ensure the agreed care plan has been checked prior to undertaking the pressure area care 3.3 Identify any concerns with the agreed care plan prior to undertaking the pressure area care

+2 4 Describe actions to take where any

 3.4 Describe actions to take where any concerns with the agreed care plan are noted

 3.5 Identify the pressure area risk

 assessment tools which are used in

 own work area

-3.6 Explain why it is important to use
+3.6 Explain why it is important to use risk

-risk assessment tools
+assessment tools

-4. Understand the use of materials, 4.1 Identify a range of aids or

-equipment and resources are available equipmentused to relieve pressure
+4. Understand the use of materials, equipment and resources are available 4.1 Identify a range of aids or equipment used to relieve pressure

-when undertaking pressure area care 4.2 Describe safe use of aids and
+when undertaking pressure area care 4.2 Describe safe use of aids and equipment

-equipment

-4.3 Identify where up-to-date
+4.3

-informationand support can be
+and support can be obtained about:

-obtained about:

-• materials .
+materials

 • equipment

+• resources

-5. Be able to prepare to resources5.1 Prepare equipment and environment in
+5. Be able to prepare to undertake 5.1 Prepare equipment and environment in

-undertake pressure area care accordance with health and safety
+pressure area care accordance with health and safety

-undertake pressure area care guidelines
+F 2 guidelines

-5.2 Obtain valid consent for the pressure
+5.2 Obtain valid consent for the pressure area care

-area care

 6. Be able to undertake pressure area 6.1 Carry out pressure area care procedure

 care in a way that:

 respects the individual's dignity and

-privacy

-maintains safety
+privacy • maintains safety

 ensures the individual's comfort

-promotes active participation
+• promotes active participation

 promotes partnership working

-6.2 Apply standard precautions for
+6.2 Apply standard precautions for infection

-infection prevention and control
+6.2 prevention and control

-6.3 Carry out the pressure area care

-procedure without obstruction
+6.3 Carry out the pressure area care procedure without obstruction from

-frombedding and clothing
+bedding and clothing

 6.4 Move an individual using approved

 techniques and in accordance with the

 agreed care plan

 6.5 Use pressure relieving aids in

 accordance with the care plan and any

 safety instructions

 6.6 Communicate effectively with the

-individual throughout the
+individual throughout the intervention

-intervention

 6.7 Complete all records and

 documentation accurately and legibly